lucassabreu/clockify-cli/README.md

-  out               Stops the last time entry project           List projects from a workspace report            List all time entries in the date ranges and with more data (format date as 2016-01-02) show              Show detailed information about one time entry tags              List tags of workspace version           Version of the command workspace         List user's workspaces
+  out               Stops the last time entry project           List projects from a workspace report            List all time entries in the date ranges and with more data (format date as 2016-01-02) show              Show detailed information about one time entry. tags              List tags of workspace task              List/add tasks of/to a project version           Version of the command workspace         List user's workspaces

 Flags:
-      --allow-name-for-id    allow use of project/tag's name when id is asked (defaults to env $CLOCKIFY_ALLOW_NAME_FOR_ID) --allow-project-name   allow use of project name when id is asked (defaults to env $CLOCKIFY_ALLOW_PROJECT_NAME) --config string        config file (default is $HOME/.clockify-cli.yaml) --debug                show debug log (defaults to env $CLOCKIFY_DEBUG)
+      --allow-name-for-id    allow use of project/client/tag's name when id is asked (defaults to env $CLOCKIFY_ALLOW_NAME_FOR_ID)
+      --allow-project-name   allow use of project name when id is asked (defaults to env $CLOCKIFY_ALLOW_PROJECT_NAME) --config string        config file (default is $HOME/.clockify-cli.yaml) --debug                show debug log (defaults to env $CLOCKIFY_DEBUG)